A radioactive relic from World War II wound up in the hands of physicist Timothy Koeth

 Koeth, of the University of Maryland in College Park, thought his cube could be from that cache but wanted to confirm the hunch.
-In the process, he and University of Maryland graduate student Miriam Hiebert came to a striking conclusion, reported May 1 in Physics Today: Contrary to conventional wisdom, Germans scientists could have created a nuclear reactor during the war, but competition between teams stymied the effort.
+In the process, he and University of Maryland graduate student Miriam Hiebert came to a striking conclusion, reported May 1 in Physics Today: Contrary to conventional wisdom, German scientists could have created a nuclear reactor during the war, but competition between teams stymied the effort.

 The first clue to the cube’s heritage was its surface.
 Pockmarked with bubbles, it pointed to primitive uranium processing techniques used at the time.
 Another hint came from the name “Ninninger” in the note.
 Some digging revealed that it was the misspelled last name of Robert Nininger, who had been involved with the U.S. wartime effort to build an atomic bomb, known as the Manhattan Project.
 Nininger’s widow confirmed that he once had owned a uranium cube and gave it to a friend.
 Koeth thinks that the cube changed hands several more times before it eventually came to him.
 (Its radioactivity levels are low enough that the cube is safe to handle.)

 So Koeth and Hiebert measured the energy of gamma rays — high energy particles of light — emitted from the cube as the atoms within decay.
 Those measurements confirmed that the cube was natural, unenriched uranium.